Frequently Asked Questions

 Do I need to see an OBGYN if I am planning a home birth?

-I will provide care on the same schedule an OB would.
+We will provide care on the same schedule an OB would.
 Most families start care between 10-12 weeks gestation and will be seen every 4 weeks until 28 weeks, and then receive care every 2 weeks until 36 weeks.
 At 36 weeks visits becomes weekly and then twice a week in the 41st week.
-I am licensed in the state of Idaho to provide normal routine newborn care through 6 weeks.
+We are licensed in the state of Idaho and Washington to provide normal routine newborn care through 6 weeks.
 Many families do not establish care with another provider during that time.
 However, there are some conditions that may require a physician to monitor them while in care with Juniper Midwifery.
 Some families choose to establish care “just in case” and that is also great!

 Have more questions?
 Let’s chat!